camunda-community-hub/camunda-platform-7-osgi/README.md

 #### BPMN-XML file

 If your OSGi runtime supports Apache Felix Fileinstall you can drop a single process definition in the directory watched by Fileinstall.
 It will be parsed and automatically transformed into an OSGi bundle.

+#### ProcessApplication API

+Like mentioned in the [User Guide](http://docs.camunda.org/latest/guides/user-guide/#process-applications) you can deploy the processes using the processes.xml.
+Alternatively you can do it manually inside your OSGiProcessApplication class in the createDeployment() method.

 ### Part 4 referencing inside processes